secureinfo42/scripts/README.md

 ## odissee_dl

-download video from odissee (using wget)
+download video from odissee (using curl)